TomHyhlik/termik/README.md

 ## todo:

-    new features:
+	* scan all ip addresses in network and show it in the dialog_config
-    	scan all ip addresses in network and show it in the dialog_config add button disconnect to the dialog_connect
+	* implement TCP connection